InCountry logo

 Specifics of the dtkSha256 function

 The dtkSha256 as well as the sha256 function is available only for fields with the length equal to or more than 64 symbols.
-PII fields can be configured to apply this new hash function dtkSha256.
+Protected fields can be configured to apply this new hash function dtkSha256.
 In situations, when you need to apply it against fields that accept fewer than 64 characters you need to use the formula function with the applied character limit.

 Specifics of the formula function